Roshan-AWS-Personal/roshan-aws-personal.github.io/_ai-kb/05-retrieval-v2.md

 title: "Cost Pivot: FAISS on S3 (Retrieval v2)"
 ---

-The **idle baseline cost** of OpenSearch Serverless didn’t fit a public portfolio app with **sporadic traffic**.
+Although my first iteration of the project achieved the milestones I wanted, the **idle baseline cost** of OpenSearch Serverless didn’t fit a public portfolio app with **sporadic traffic**.
+Merely keeping the indexes open in OpenSearch costed me 250 USD a week, which I sadly found out the hard way.
 I still wanted strong retrieval, but with **near-zero idle** and simpler ops.
 That led to a deliberate pivot: keep the same chat experience, but swap the vector backend for **FAISS stored in S3** and loaded by Lambda on demand.

 ### Trade-offs from v1 → why v2
 - **Idle spend vs. usage:** AOSS stays “on” even when nobody’s querying; FAISS + S3 costs almost nothing at rest.